Home Chemistry Substance Starch

 Uses of Starch

-Starch is an important nutrient that is reserved widely in plants and is taken widely by higher animals.
+Starch is an important nutrient that is stored widely in plants and is taken widely by higher animals.
 Starchy foods are the primary source of carbohydrates for higher animals including humans.

-- Foods which contain a high level of starch are good for human nutrition.
-Starchy foods are broken down into glucose which is the main source of energy for brains and muscles.
-The essential nutrients such as B vitamins, iron, calcium, and folate are found widely in starchy food items.
+• Foods that contain a high level of starch are good for human nutrition.
+Starchy foods are broken down into glucose which is the main source of energy for the brain and muscles.
+The essential nutrients (B vitamins, iron, calcium, and folate) are also found in starchy food items.